f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

    proxy.

 -  **L3 Outbound** - this is the traditional transparent forward proxy.
-An L3 inbound topology is effectively a "routed hop" configuration, where the SSLO topology listener becomes a routed path on the way to external (ie. Internet) resources.
+An L3 outbound topology is effectively a "routed hop" configuration, where the SSLO topology listener becomes a routed path on the way to external (ie. Internet) resources.